 How do you stop such schemes from being proposed and supported by councillors?
 The simplest way is not to re-elect those councillors who believe that only the young and fit should be permitted to live in an area, and that cars should be banned.
 If they support the “Liveable Neighbourhood” concepts and Sadiq Khan’s ideas for the future of London then VOTE AGAINST THEM.

-Note that the ABD does not back any one political party but when we see perverse and irrational policies advocated by the Mayor of London or local Councillors, we will oppose them.
+Note that the Freedom for Drivers Foundation does not back any one political party but when we see perverse and irrational policies advocated by the Mayor of London or local Councillors, we will oppose them.
 We suggest you do the same.

 Note that local borough Councillors do not have to kowtow to the Mayor of London’s policies.
 They can oppose the irrational elements such as road closures that will create more congestion.
 Don’t let your local Councillors tell you it is all ordained – it is not.